iburykin/SnakeGameProject/README.md

 python Main.py
 ```

-2. Choose the screen size when prompted.
+2. Enter Your name and select the screen size when prompted.
 3. Follow the on-screen instructions to control the snake and enjoy the game!